marcv81/collectd_proxy/README.md

 ### collectd_proxy

-Forward the encrypted or signed packets received on port 25827 as plain packets on port 25826.
+In `collectd_proxy.ini`, forward the encrypted or signed packets received on port 25827 as plain packets on port 25826.

     [proxy]
     listen_host = 0.0.0.0